nicari92/KnightBoard/README.md

   - functional
 - **BUG fixing**:
   - return OUT_OF_THE_BOARD if the knight goes out SOUTH or WEST (negative coordinates)
-  - prevent multiple prints (stop the program if and exception is throws during initialization)
+  - prevent multiple prints (stop the program if and exception is thrown during initialization)

 # Run the project
 Execute the following commands in the main project folder